-- 3.3.1 White Period Access occurs outside of normal Train Movements where tracks can be temporarily closed without impacting Train Movements.
-To apply for White Period Access please refer to the timelines in Appendix A. - 3.3.2 For each Rail Corridor, the Engineering Access Statement sets out the specific days, times, and tracks where White Period Accesses for the subject year are available to be booked at each location on the Rail Corridor.
-Locations are divided into: - a) Controlled Locations; or - b) Signal-to-signal sections of track. - 3.3.3 White Period Access for purposes of Regulatory Maintenance (L1) is entitled to request/book such Rail Corridor Access in priority to White Period Access requested by other Contractors.
+- (a) White Period Access occurs outside of normal Train Movements where tracks can be temporarily closed without impacting Train Movements.
+To apply for White Period Access please refer to the timelines in Appendix A. - (b) For each Rail Corridor, the Engineering Access Statement sets out the specific days, times, and tracks where White Period Accesses for the subject year are available to be booked at each location on the Rail Corridor.
+Locations are divided into: - (i) Controlled Locations; or - (ii) Signal-to-signal sections of track. - (c) White Period Access for purposes of Regulatory Maintenance (L1) is entitled to request/book such Rail Corridor Access in priority to White Period Access requested by other Contractors.
 Such access must be booked on an annual basis and reflected in the EAS.